pkg-size/action/README.md

               GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
     ```

-2. Try making a PR!
+2. Try making a PR against one of the designated branches!
 You'll see a comment on your PR reporting the difference package size.
-This comment will be updated as you make changes to your PR.
+This comment will be automatically updated as you push changes to your PR.

 ## 👨🏻‍🏫 Examples

 <details>
-  <summary><strong>Set a build command to produce distribution assets</strong></summary>
+  <summary><strong>Set a custom build command to produce distribution assets</strong></summary>
   <br>

-By default, pkg-size-action detects whether a "npm run build" script exists.
-If not, it assumes your repo doesn't have a build step and won't even install dependencies (disable this auto-check behavior by passing in `false`).
+By default, pkg-size-action detects whether `npm run build` works.
+If not, it assumes your repo doesn't have a build step and won't even install dependencies.

 If your repo has a different build script, specify one via `build-command`.
+Disable producing a build by passing in `false`.

 ```yaml
 name: Package Size Report